renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of the frequency of body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-            + frequencyBodyAccelerometerJerkStandardDeviationX
+            + frequencyBodyAccelerometerJerkStandardDevX
-            + frequencyBodyAccelerometerJerkStandardDeviationY
+            + frequencyBodyAccelerometerJerkStandardDevY
-            + frequencyBodyAccelerometerJerkStandardDeviationZ
+            + frequencyBodyAccelerometerJerkStandardDevZ

 Weighted avg. of the frequency components of body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions: